microsoft/azurelinux/toolkit/tools/imagecustomizer/docs/configuration.md

   - Add the module to `/etc/modules-load.d/modules-load.conf`.
   - Write the options, if provided.

 - `auto`: Used for modules that are automatically loaded by the kernel as needed, without explicit configuration to load them at boot.
-  - If the module is blacklisted in the base image, remove the blacklist entry to allow it to be loaded automatically.
+  - If the module is disabled in the base image, remove the blacklist entry to allow it to be loaded automatically.
-  - Write the provided options to `/etc/modprobe.d/module-options.conf`, but do not add the module to /etc/modules-load.d/, as it should be loaded automatically by the kernel when necessary.
+  - Write the provided options to `/etc/modprobe.d/module-options.conf`, but do not add the module to `/etc/modules-load.d/modules-load.conf`, as it should be loaded automatically by the kernel when necessary.

 - `disable`: Configures kernel modules to be explicitly disabled, preventing them from loading automatically.
-  - If the module is not already blacklisted in the base image, a blacklist entry will be added to `/etc/modprobe.d/blacklist.conf` to ensure the module is disabled.
+  - If the module is not already disabled in the base image, a blacklist entry will be added to `/etc/modprobe.d/blacklist.conf` to ensure the module is disabled.

 - `inherit`: Configures kernel modules to inherit the loading behavior set in the base image.
 Only applying new options where they are explicitly provided and applicable.
-  - If the module is not blacklisted, and options are provided, these options will be written to `/etc/modprobe.d/module-options.conf`.
+  - If the module is not disabled, and options are provided, these options will be written to `/etc/modprobe.d/module-options.conf`.

-If loadMode is not set, it will be default to `inherit`.
+-  empty string or not set, it will default to `inherit`.

 ### options [map\<string, string>]

 Kernel options for modules can specify how these modules interact with the system, and adjust performance or security settings specific to each module.

 ```yaml
 os: